KristinHuangg/gpt-writing-prompts/README.md

    Install COMeT2 according to https://github.com/vered1986/comet-commonsense

-### Note:

-Any mentions of huan1287/Uncover_implicit_bias, feel free to switch for a folder under your alias {aliasname}/{foldername}.

 ## Basic Data Cleaning (Skip if having access to: /ssd005/projects/story_bias/human_story_prompt/story_mapping.json)

-1. We are using https://paperswithcode.com/dataset/writingprompts WritingPrompts dataset, which can be found in /ssd005/projects/story_bias/human_story_prompt/writingPrompts.tar.gz.
-Unzip and save the train.wp_source and train.wp_target in one place (huan1287/Uncover_implicit_bias/data_cleaning is the easiest).
-Then run /h/huan1287/Uncover_implicit_bias/data_cleaning/clean_data.py.
+1. We are using https://paperswithcode.com/dataset/writingprompts WritingPrompts dataset, download, unzip and save the train.wp_source and train.wp_target in one place.
+Then run data_cleaning/clean_data.py.
 This will create a train.wp_combined file, where each line follows the format of prompt + \<endprompt> + story

 2. Parse human written stories from WritingPrompts dataset and save in json.
 Format: per each prompt, save all the stories for that prompt.Feel free to change the input directory input_dir to your own directory containing train.wp_combined file.